 Benefits of being physically active also extend to other aspects of mental health that contribute to overall quality of life, such as self-esteem and feelings of energy/fatigue.

 Enhanced self-esteem has significance for mental health because it conveys a feeling of value or self-worth and it is a generalized indicator of psychological adjustment and health risk.
-A majority of studies suggest that self-esteem is increased among adults when physical fitness is increased.
-Also, research suggests that larger gains in self-esteem can be expected for individuals with low initial levels.
+Many studies suggest that self-esteem is increased among adults when physical fitness is increased.
+Also, research suggests that larger gains in self-esteem can be expected for individuals with low initial levels once physical activity is introduced.